 But who was Aristotle?
 He was, of course, no more a disembodied mind than any other human being.
 He had parents (who died when he was a child), an older sister and a younger brother, a wife (who also died young) by whom he had a daughter, another partner after his wife died by whom he had a son, friends, enemies, teachers, schoolmates, colleagues, students, servants, and some very powerful people whom he served and befriended as well.
 Although the facts of his life are hazy indeed 2400 years later, if the reconstructions of Carlo Natali and especially Anton-Hermann Chroust are close to the mark then he lived quite an eventful life, not just of scholarship but of political influence and something approaching intrigue.

 Aristotle was born in 384 BC at a town in northern Greece (almost in Macedonia) called Stagira, a colony founded earlier by the cities of Chalkis and Andros.
-On both his father's side and his mother's side he was said to be descended from Asclepius, a physician mentioned in The Iliad of Homer.
+On both his father's side and his mother's side came from a long line of doctors who were said to be descended from Asclepius, a physician mentioned in The Iliad of Homer.
 His father's family came from Andros and his mother's from Chalkis.
 His mother Phaestis was apparently from a well-to-do family of Chalkis, where they owned an estate.
 His father Nicomachus was the court physician to and perhaps a friend and confidant of Amyntas III, the king of Macedonia.

 Amyntas died in 370 BC when Aristotle was 14 and Aristotle's parents died before Aristotle went to Athens in 367 BC, so it's possible that Nicomachus and Phaestis were killed during the royal intrigues that followed the death of Amyntas and before the ascension of King Philip II in 359 BC.
-Aristotle's older sister Arimineste married a man (seemingly a distant relative) named Proxenus and was then put under their care and guidance, it appears across the Aegean Sea at Atarneus on the western coast of Asia Minor.
-At age 16 or 17 Aristotle went to Athens for further education, perhaps initially with the rhetorician and philosopher Isocrates and then with Plato once the latter returned from an ill-fated venture in Syracuse in southern Italy.
+Aristotle's older sister Arimineste married a man (seemingly a distant relative) named Proxenus and he was then put under their care and guidance, apparently across the Aegean Sea at Atarneus on the western coast of Asia Minor (modern-day Turkey).
+At age 16 or 17 Aristotle went to Athens for further education, perhaps initially under the rhetorician and philosopher Isocrates and then under Plato once the latter returned from an ill-fated political venture at Syracuse in southern Italy.
 Aristotle spent the next 20 years as an active member of the Academy, Plato's school and research community, where he studied and eventually taught.

-Scholars of a philosophical bent think that Aristotle went to Atarneus (and then nearby Assos and Mytilene) to study biology.
+Scholars of a philosophical bent think that Aristotle went to Atarneus (and subsequently to nearby Assos and Mytilene) to study biology with his colleagues Theophrastus and Xenocrates.
 He certainly did study there, but Chroust argues that Aristotle was also engaged in diplomatic missions from King Philip to Hermias, since Atarneus would have provided a beachhead for Philip's planned invasion of Persia.
 Perhaps the Persian king Artaxerxes I got wind of such machinations, because he had Hermias captured, tortured, and killed in 342 BC.

 By then Aristotle might have relocated to Macedonia (Herpyllis, his common-law wife after the death of Pythia and the mother of his son Nicomachus, was from Stagira).
 Legend has it that Philip called upon Aristotle to tutor his son Alexander (the future Alexander the Great), although there is no early evidence for this relationship (indeed, the Epicureans and Stoics would have loved to pin Alexander's character failings on his teacher Aristotle, but they never mentioned it among their many calumnies).
 Philip himself was assassinated in 336 BC, whereupon the young Alexander ascended to the throne and proceeded to conquer all of Greece.
 Amongst the ensuing squabbles, it's possible that Aristotle convinced Alexander to spare the city of Athens, which had revolted along with Thebes (which Alexander destroyed) when rumors spread that Alexander had been killed in fighting the Illyrians.
 Perhaps not coincidentally, Aristotle returned to Athens in 335 BC, where he founded his own school (the Lyceum) and spent the next thirteen years while Alexander went off to conquer Asia.

 During Alexander's prolonged absence, he put one of Philip's old generals, Antipater, in charge of keeping the peace back in Greece.
-It seems that Aristotle and Antipater had a close relationship (indeed, Antipater was the executor for Aristotle's last will and testament) and they exchanged many letters (which might have included reports from Aristotle on the political situation in Athens).
+It seems that Aristotle and Antipater had a close relationship from the time when Philip was king of Macedonia (indeed, Antipater was the executor for Aristotle's last will and testament) and they exchanged many letters (which might have included reports from Aristotle on the political situation in Athens).
 When Alexander died at Babylon in 323 BC, Aristotle once again fled Athens because of anti-Macedonian agitation, which this time took the form of a charge of impiety against Aristotle (the same charge which had led to the execution of Socrates in 399 BC).
 To prevent the Athenians from "sinning twice against philosophy", Aristotle fled to the estate of his mother's family in Chalkis, where he died soon after in 322 BC at the age of 62, perhaps of stomach cancer.

 Socrates said that the unexamined life is not worth living; Aristotle examined everything so deeply that we could say his life was more worth living than that of any other person in human history.
 That, my friends, is greatness.